 Will my insurance cover all of my fees & expenses?

 This depends on your individual policy (or level of cover with work policies), and varies policy to policy.
 Some policies may only cover part of your treatment, and in these cases it is your responsibility to cover the excess or shortfall.
 All costs of out patient appointments, investigations & treatments will be made available to you prior to undergoing them.
-If you have any concerns you should speak with your Insurance Company or contact Florence on 01273 828098.
+If you have any concerns you should speak with your Insurance Company

 Do I need a referral from my GP?